FAQ

 Q. How do I clean my cutting board?

 A. Rinse your board right after you use it.
 At that point or later use a cleaner with anti-bacterial properties for a deeper clean.
+Read more about cleaning your wooden cutting boards.

 Q. How do I get rid of stains?

 A. Both baking soda and coarse salt work well.
 Start with a dry cutting board and sprinkle it well with the baking soda or the salt.
 Use a wet brush or a sponge to scrub out the stain.
 You may need to repeat the process more than once to get out deep stains.
+See more on How to remove stains from your hardwood cutting board.

 Q. My cutting board smells.
 What can I do?

 A. White vinegar works well.
 Put vinegar in a spray bottle and spritz your board when you notice odors.
 Vinegar not only neutralizes bad smells, it also helps to disinfect the board naturally.
+Read more about smelly cutting boards.

 Q. Do I need to oil my cutting board?